danisztls/arc-neon/README.md

 <!-- /TOC -->

 This is a fork of [jnsh/arc-theme](https://github.com/jnsh/arc-theme), that by itself is a fork of the original and not mantained [horst3180/arc-theme](ihttps://github.com/horst3180/arc-theme).

-Changes were made only in the Gnome Shell and GTK parts of the theme.
-Check also [horst3180/arc-icon-theme](https://github.com/horst3180/arc-icon-theme).
+Arc Neon is a Gnome Shell flat theme with transparent elements and support for popular applications.

 ## Changes from upstream

-+ Improved top bar visibility by increasing font size
++ Improved top bar
-+ Made opaque elements subtly transparent
++ Opaque elements made subtle transparent
 + Improved chromium theme
-+ Created gedit theme
++ Gedit theme
-+ Created vscode theme
++ VS Code theme
-+ Created discord theme
++ Discord theme

 ## How it looks